EvanConekin/EvanConekin/README.md

-- 👋 Hi, I’m @EvanConekin
+-  Hi, I’m @EvanConekin
-- 👀 I’m interested in guitar, travel,friends and family.
+-  I’m interested in guitar, travel,friends and family.
-- 🌱 I’m currently learning Front End through FES
+-  I’m currently learning Front End through FES
-- 💞️ I’m looking to collaborate on ... well, we will see whats out here
+-  I’m looking to collaborate on ... well, we will see whats out here
-- 📫 How to reach me: econekin@gmail.com; rev.evan@outlook.com
+-  How to reach me: econekin@gmail.com; rev.evan@outlook.com
-- ⚡ Fun fact: ...
-29 years driving trucks with a CCNA year one cert from
+-  Fun fact: ...
+29 years driving trucks
+-  a CCNA year one cert from
--  Fort Hays State, A+ certified and studied for MCSE
+-  Fort Hays State,
+-  A+ certified and studied for MCSE
--  and was MOUS certified when it mattered decades ago
+-  MOUS certified when it mattered decades ago
 -  BA from SIU-C psych/military science double major
--  and was dual enrollment program (high school/college concurrent)
+-  dual enrollment program (high school/college concurrent)
 -  with KHHS/SJCC

 <!---